confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

-    - Rewrite your persistent queries or add a new persistent query to enable efficient pull queries, ideally key lookups, but at least short-range scans, or to decrease state store size.
+    - Rewrite your persistent queries or add a new persistent query to enable efficient pull queries, ideally key lookups, but at least short-range scans, or decrease state store size.
     - Rewrite your table scans as individual key lookups.
     - Continue issuing table scans, but issue fewer of them at once.
     - Adjust your pull query load to avoid sharp spikes in the pull query